A decision-theoretic approach to dealing with uncertainty in quantum mechanics: Coherent previsions and density operators

 \subsection{A few words of caution \dots\ and a curious observation}

-It's important to stress again that the version of Born's rule~\eqref{eq:from:set:of:densities:to:lowprev} that we've thus derived from our assumptions, doesn't start from a probability argument, but rather from a preference argument, which then leads to coherent (lower) previsions.
+It's important to stress again that the version of Born's rule~\eqref{eq:from:set:of:densities:to:lowprev} that we've derived from our assumptions, doesn't start from a probability argument, but rather from a preference argument, which then leads to coherent lower previsions, or sets of coherent previsions.
 We feel this distinction to be quite important, and we'll use this and the next section to clarify our point.

 The lower previsions~\(\lowprev\) that we've introduced here, are functionals that serve as an alternative characterisation for Your preferences, in the sense that, up to boundary behaviour, \(\measurement{A}\betterthan\measurement{B}\) if and only if \(\lowprev(\measurement{A}-\measurement{B})>0\) or \(\measurement{A}\alwaysbetterthan\measurement{B}\); see \cref{eq:preference:and:lower:prevision} and the discussion leading to it.